top of page

 A leisurely 2-day hike along woodland trails and country lanes

-Why are we establishing a pilgrimage route here?
+Why?
 Looking back, it is hard to rank in order of importance the ideas and events that led to the decision to establish a pilgrimage walk in the Deerfield Valley.
 It seems to have started with pre-covid hopes of participating in the Camino de Santiago (“Road to St. James”) pilgrimage in the northwestern Spanish city of Santiago de Compostela, the possibility of which was pushed back by the pandemic.
 Studying the Camino, however, we discovered that walking pilgrimages have become one of the biggest and fastest- growing recreational activities in the world.
 The Camino, for example, attracts 350,000 walkers per year today compared to under 1,000 in 1985.
 The Walsingham Pilgrimage in England now attracts more than 100,000 annually, and there are dozens of similar but lesser walking pilgrimages where participation is surging in the British Isles.

 The attraction of the Camino in Spain is widespread in America: in normal times over 10,000 Americans fly to Spain each year to walk one of the twelve routes ranging in length from the shortest, the 68-mile Camino inglés to the longest, the 515-mile Camino francés.
 Motivations for the walk vary.
 According to surveys, of the 350,000 people who walk the Camino each year, many acknowledge a religious motivation, but the majority say they are not religious but are walking for other spiritual and personal reasons; some are in search of life change, adventure, or responding to a personal or family crisis, while others simply seek a period of quiet enjoyment in the beauty of the countryside.
 It is also a very inexpensive adventure for those staying in hostels along the route, so it appeals to a great many young people.